MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEnginePrint

-Invoke the print dialog for the current page.
+Invokes the Print dialog for the current page.

 > public HRESULT [DualEnginePrint](#dualengineprint)()

 #### DualEngineProtectFocus

-Control whether the browser tries to change focus to itself or not.
+Controls whether the browser tries to change focus to itself.

 > public HRESULT [DualEngineProtectFocus](#dualengineprotectfocus)(BOOL fProtectFocus)

 #### Parameters
-* `fProtectFocus` If true the browser will not try to steal focus, if false stealing focus is allowed.
+* `fProtectFocus` If `true`, the browser will not try to steal focus; if `false`, stealing focus is allowed.

 #### DualEngineSavePageAs

-Invoke the "Save Webpage" dialog for the current page.
+Invokes the **Save Webpage** dialog for the current page.

 > public HRESULT [DualEngineSavePageAs](#dualenginesavepageas)()